 Fresh fruit: fruits with a tough exterior work best for travel, such as apples, oranges and bananas (not too ripe).

-Click here to add the Cranberry Energy Bars recipe to your meal planner
+Click here to add the Cranberry Energy Bars recipe to your client’s meal plan.

-3. Remember, you can still eat healthy at restaurants.
+3. Remind your clients they can still eat healthy at restaurants.

 Eating at restaurants while on vacation is inevitable, exciting and fun.
-Keep in mind our tips for keeping it healthy, such as skipping dairy and gluten which can both cause inflammation in the body.
+Pass along to your clients these tips for keeping it healthy, such as skipping dairy and gluten which can both cause inflammation in the body.

 Living that clean life is all about finding balance.
 For many of us, eating healthy 100% of the time is difficult and probably unrealistic.
-This is especially challenging when you're away from home with different routines and access to resources.
-If you've fallen off the healthy eating bandwagon, don't let it defeat you.
-Try to forget about the past and just focus on how you are going to be better moving forward.
+This is especially challenging when your clients are away from home with different routines and access to resources.
+Remind them to enjoy their vacation with friends and family and everything else will fall into place.

 5. Have fun!

-If healthy eating isn't something you enjoy doing, you are a lot less likely to stick to it.
-So make it fun.
-Ask a friend to help make the granola recipe, discover local farmer's markets or explore delicious new restaurants that offer healthy options.
-Don't do it because you "should", do it because you want to.
-Most important of all is to have fun and enjoy your mini vacation!
+If healthy eating isn't something your clients enjoy doing, they’re are a lot less likely to stick to it.
+So make it fun for them!
+Suggest that they ask a friend to help make the granola recipe, that they discover local farmer's markets or explore delicious new restaurants that offer healthy options.
+Remind them not to do it because they "should", but because they want to.
+Most important of all is for them to have fun and enjoy their vacation!